lunemec/nanny/README.md

 ```

 ## Configuration
-See nanny.toml for configuration example.
+See nanny.toml for a configuration example.
 The fields are self-explanatory (I think).
-Please create issue if anything does not make sense!
+Please create an issue if anything does not make sense!

 All enabled notifiers can be used via API, so enable only those you wish to allow.

-Program names used in API call's must be unique, they are used as key to load running
+Program names used in API calls must be unique, they are used as key to load running
 timers.
 ```bash
 curl http://localhost:8080/api/v1/signal --data '{ "name": "<- this must be unique", "notifier": "stderr", "next_signal": 5 }'
 ```

 ### ENV variables
-ENV variables can be used to override config file settings.
+ENV variables can be used to override the config file settings.
 They should be prefixed with `NANNY_`.

 Example:
 ```